tejasgit/aem-jabber/Clien_Context_Issue.md

-Custom CLient context  session store which processes a JSON object does not display all the values
+Custom Client context  session store which processes a JSON object does not display all the values

 			I have created a new session store which reads data from the JSON file and displays the information in the client context.
 However, when I try to create segments based on the store properties, the generic store property window does not show the nested elements of the JSON.
 Here is the description